Skip to Content

 Third Row

-Next, you will repeat the process again by adding a third row of leaves.
+Next, you will repeat the process by adding a third row of leaves.
 At this point, the grapevine is almost covered.

 How to Make a Magnolia Wreath with fresh leaves for Christmas